Guantanamo Bay detention camp: High-value prisoners

 In September 2006, President Bush announced that 14 "high-value detainees" were to be transferred to military custody of the Guantánamo Bay detention camp from civilian custody by the CIA.
 He admitted that these suspects had been held in CIA secret prisons overseas, known as black sites.
 These people include Khalid Sheikh Mohammed, believed to be the No. 3 Al-Qaeda leader before he was captured in Pakistan in 2003; Ramzi bin al-Shibh, an alleged would-be 9/11 hijacker; and Abu Zubaydah, who was believed to be a link between Osama bin Laden and many Al-Qaeda cells, who were captured in Pakistan in March 2002.

 In 2011, human rights groups and journalists found that some of these prisoners had been taken to other locations, including in Europe, and interrogated under torture in the U.S. extraordinary rendition program before arriving at Guantanamo.

 On 11 February 2008, the U.S. military charged Khalid Sheikh Mohammed, Ramzi bin al-Shibh, Mustafa Ahmad al-Hawsawi, Ali Abd Al-Aziz Ali and Walid bin Attash with committing the September 11 attacks, under the military commission system, as established under the Military Commissions Act of 2006 (MCA).
 In Boumediene v.
 Bush (2008), the U.S. Supreme Court ruled that the MCA was unconstitutional.

 On 5 February 2009, charges against Abd al-Rahim al-Nashiri were dropped without prejudice after an order by Obama to suspend trials for 120 days.
 Abd Al-Rahim Al-Nashiri was accused of renting a small boat connected with the USS Cole bombing.

+On 31 July 2024, Mohammed, Attash, and al-Hawsawi all agreed to plead guilty to avoid the death penalty.
+In exchange, they will be given life sentences and be transferred from Guantanamo Bay to ADX Florence.
+The plea deal was revoked by Secretary of Defense Lloyd Austin two days later.
+The plea deals were reinstated in November 2024, since the defense secretary did not have the required authority to revoke them and furthermore acted too late according to a military judge.
+Once the three inmates are transferred, this will reduce the remaining number of detainees to 27, slowly edging towards closing the base.

+However, in July 2025 the plea deals were voided by a D.C. appeals court in a 2–1 ruling.